CodySchrank/MTT/README.md

 Read more about typescript enums [here](https://www.typescriptlang.org/docs/handbook/enums.html)

-Tested on Windows 10 and macOS Mojave
+Tested on Windows 10, macOS Mojave, and Ubuntu 18.04

 Follows the case and naming conventions of each language.